Assassination of Jamal Khashoggi

-On 2 October 2018, Jamal Khashoggi, a Saudi dissident journalist was assassinated by agents of the Saudi government at the Saudi consulate in Istanbul, Turkey.
-Khashoggi was ambushed and strangled by a 15-member squad of Saudi assassins.
-His body was dismembered and disposed of.
-Khashoggi's final moments were captured in audio recordings, transcripts of which were subsequently made public.
+On 2 October 2018, Jamal Khashoggi, a Saudi dissident journalist, was killed by agents of the Saudi government at the Saudi consulate in Istanbul, Turkey.
+Khashoggi was ambushed and strangled by a 15-member squad of Saudi operatives.
+His body was dismembered and disposed of in some way that was never publicly revealed.
+The consulate had been secretly bugged by the Turkish government and Khashoggi's final moments were captured in audio recordings, transcripts of which were subsequently made public.

-The Saudi government engaged in an extensive effort to cover up the killing, including destroying evidence.
+The New York Times reported in June 2019 that Saudi government engaged in an extensive effort to cover up the killing, including destroying evidence.
 By 16 October, separate investigations by Turkish officials and The New York Times had concluded that the murder was premeditated and that some members of the Saudi hit team were closely connected to Mohammed bin Salman, the crown prince of Saudi Arabia.

 After repeatedly shifting its account of what happened to Khashoggi in the days following the killing, the Saudi government admitted on 25 October that he had been killed in a premeditated murder, but denied that the killing took place on the orders of bin Salman.
 Bin Salman said he accepted responsibility for the killing "because it happened under my watch" but asserted that he did not order it.

-By November 2018, the Central Intelligence Agency of the United States had concluded that bin Salman had ordered the assassination.
-In the same month, the United States levelled sanctions against 17 Saudis over the murder, but did not sanction bin Salman himself.
-U.S. President Donald Trump disputed the CIA assessment, expressed support for bin Salman, and stated that the investigation into Khashoggi's death had to continue.
+By November 2018, the US Central Intelligence Agency (CIA) concluded that bin Salman had ordered the murder.
+In the same month, the United States imposed sanctions against 17 Saudis over the murder, but did not sanction bin Salman himself.
+President Donald Trump disputed the CIA assessment, expressed support for bin Salman, stated that the investigation into Khashoggi's death had to continue, and later said "The United States intends to remain a steadfast partner of Saudi Arabia to ensure the interests of our country, Israel and all other partners in the region."